Liberia

 The proposed Hybrid Extraordinary Criminal Court for Liberia

-One of the strongest recommendations made by the Liberian TRC was for the establishment of an Extraordinary Criminal Court (ECC) for Liberia, which would try suspected perpetrators for egregious domestic crimes, gross violations of human rights and serious humanitarian law violations, committed in Liberia between January 1979 and 14 October 2003.
+One of the strongest recommendations made by the Liberian TRC was for the establishment of an Extraordinary Criminal Court (ECC) for Liberia, which would try suspected perpetrators of egregious domestic crimes, gross violations of human rights and serious humanitarian law violations, committed in Liberia between January 1979 and 14 October 2003.

 In its findings, the Commission established that it was not only the individual combatants from the various armed groups who were responsible for serious violations committed during the armed conflicts, but also their financiers, leaders, commanders and advisors.
 The factions were categorised into two groups, designated as more or less significant violators, depending on the number of violations they had allegedly committed according to witness reports.

 Apart from the commanders of all the warring factions, the Commission provided a list of 116 notorious perpetrators to be tried before the ECC and 58 perpetrators recommended for prosecution in domestic courts.
-Forty-nine others were recommended for public sanction as financiers, 45 for prosecution for economic crimes, and 54 for further investigation with regard to their role in economic crimes.11
+Forty-nine others were recommended for public sanction as financiers, 45 for prosecution for economic crimes, and 54 for further investigation with regard to their role in economic crimes.

 Play Video